Can your cellphone cause cancer?

 Margerrison noted that the rat experiment exposed the animals to much higher levels of radio-frequency waves than a typical cellphone user experiences.
 But activists at the meeting said that the exposure over two years — the levels that the rats experienced — was comparable to a lifetime exposure for a human being.

 The science panel's decision is only advisory and would need to be adopted by the agency to become final, but principal investigator John Bucher said it's unusual for an advisory panel's recommendations to be rejected.
-Bucher, a senior scientists at the National Toxicology Program, was the lead scientist on the study, which was commissioned by the FDA in 1999 and carried out in underground chambers, where 3,000 rodents were bombarded with radio-frequency radiation for nine hours a day for two years.
+Bucher, a senior scientist at the National Toxicology Program, was the lead scientist on the study, which was commissioned by the FDA in 1999 and carried out in underground chambers, where 3,000 rodents were bombarded with radio-frequency radiation for nine hours a day for two years.

 The telecommunications industry has long insisted its products are safe for daily use.
 Jason Johnson, spokesman for CTIA, the telecom industry trade group, said Wednesday's decision will need to be assessed, noting that the panel is not the last word on the contentious issue.
 "The scientific community will consider the NTP draft reports in the context of the many other scientific studies conducted over several decades," he said by email.